skt-t1-byungi/promise/packages/p-delay/README.md

 Create a delayed promise.

 #### options
 - `clearable` - If true, returns a delayed promise that can be cleared.
-Default is false
+Default is false.
 ```js
 const delayPromise = pDelay(500, {clearable: true})